Scientists explain the secrets of female orgasm, such as 'What happens when a female reaches orgasm?'

 ◆ 4: What is female orgasm for?

-Evolutionists' views on female orgasm can be broadly divided into three categories: 'to increase the success rate of breeding,' 'to strengthen the bond between women and partners,' and 'to have no particular purpose.'
+Evolutionists' views on female orgasm can be broadly divided into three categories: 'to increase the success rate of breeding,' 'to strengthen the bond between females and partners,' and 'to have no particular purpose.'

-'Just because women's orgasms don't have an evolutionary role doesn't mean it's not important.
-Orgasms contribute to the healthy relationships and sexual well-being of many women,' Chalmers said.
+'Just because female orgasm doesn't have an evolutionary role doesn't mean it's not important.
+Orgasm contributes to the healthy relationships and sexual well-being of many women,' said Charmers.
 In that sense, it's important. '

-In addition, in the new theory about orgasm mentioned at the beginning, it was concluded that 'female orgasm has a role to prepare the reproductive organs to accept sperm, make it easier for sperm to survive, and increase the possibility of successful reproduction'.
-It is.
+In addition, in the new theory about orgasm mentioned at the beginning, it was concluded that 'female orgasm has a role to prepare the reproductive organs for accepting sperm, make it easier for sperm to survive, and increase the possibility of successful reproduction'.
+It has been.

 A new theory is proposed for the debate 'Why do women have orgasm?' --GIGAZINE

-At the end, Mr. Chalmers said, 'The true function of the clitoris has recently been discovered, and the existence of G-spots is still under debate.
-Also, women's sexuality and libido.
-Individual differences such as likes and dislikes are also incredibly diverse, so more research is needed to better understand the complexity and diversity of orgasms, 'said the unexplained part of women's orgasms.
-He said that there are many leftovers.
+At the end, Mr. Charmers said, 'The true function of the clitoris has only recently been discovered, and the existence of G-spots is still under debate.
+Also, female sexuality and libido.
+Individual differences such as likes and dislikes are also incredibly diverse, so more research is needed to gain a deeper understanding of the complexity and diversity of orgasms. ' He said that there are many leftovers.

 in Science, Posted by log1l_ks